Azure/PSRule.Rules.Azure/docs/rules/en/Azure.AKS.NodeMinPods.md

 ## NOTES

-By default, this rule fails when node pools have a maxPods set to less than 50.
+By default, this rule fails when node pools have `maxPods` set to less than 50.

 To configure this rule:

-- Override the Azure_AKSNodeMinimumPods configuration value with the minimum number of pods.
+- Override the `Azure_AKSNodeMinimumMaxPods` configuration value with the minimum maxPods.

 ## LINKS